5 Things to Know Before Senior Pictures

 These 5 tips will give you a better understanding an ELC Photography high school senior portrait session.

 The phrase “better late than never” doesn’t apply to high school senior portrait sessions.
 Because of strict deadlines for yearbook photos, graduation parties, and order processing, it’s SO important to get your pictures done “sooner rather than later.”

-A good time to book your senior session is almost a full year before your graduation.
+A good time to book your senior session is during the summer/early fall.
 Many high school’s have an early deadline for yearbook photos and missing that deadline would mean high school memories lost.
 You would be a blank space next to your friends in laminated yearbook you would otherwise pass down to your grandchildren.
 Don’t let that happen!

 You also have to consider photograph graduation cards for Thank You’s and grad party invites.
 If your parents or grandparents or aunts and uncles would like physical copies of your photographs, that’s important to get taken care of early as well!
 The last thing you want to do (or your parents want to do) is scramble around getting everything in place while you’re working on college prep or planning your last summer vacation as a high school senior.